Samulus/neovib/README.md

 neovib is a simple rhythm game inspired by classic rhythm games like Osu! and Vib-Ribbon.
 In Neovib the user provides an audio file / selects a random audio file from their music library and the game will automatically generate obstacles that coincide with musical onsets in the game.
-It's an early state currently but works on Linux.
+It's in an early state currently but works on Linux.

 # Screenshot